glotzerlab/signac-docs/docs/source/recipes.rst

 How to initialize with replica indices
 ======================================

-Physically, a set of jobs with the same statepoints are required for minimizing accidental errors.
-Intead of rerun all the jobs, we can replicate jobs with **replica_index**.
-For example, jobs with 3 copies of each statepoint are generated as following:
+We often require multiple jobs with the same statepoint to collect enough information to make statistical inferences about the data.
+Instead of creating multiple projects to handle this, we can simply add a **replica_index** to the statepoint.
+For example, we can use the following code to generate 3 copies of each statepoint in a workspace:

 .. code-block:: python